 Francesca Leucci

-Francesca Leucci is a research assistant (postdoc) at the Centre of European Private Law (ZEP) of Graz University and at the Institute for European Tort Law (ETL) under the Austrian Academy of Sciences in Vienna.
+Francesca Leucci is a postdoctoral researcher at the Centre for European Private Law (ZEP) at the University of Graz and at the Institute for European Tort Law (ETL) at the Austrian Academy of Sciences in Vienna.

-She gained her first law degree in Italy and a second LL.M. in EU Law at the College of Europe in Bruges (Belgium).
-She is a qualified lawyer admitted to the Italian Bar, she worked as a judge assistant at the Administrative Local Court in Italy and at the Italian Antitrust Authority.
-Then, she completed a Ph.D. in Law and Economics of ecological damage assessment at Rotterdam, Bologna and Hamburg Universities.
+After completing her law studies in Italy, she obtained an LL.M. in EU law from the College of Europe in Bruges (Belgium).
+She is admitted to the Italian Bar and has worked as a judicial assistant at the Administrative Court in Italy and at the Italian Competition Authority.
+She then obtained her doctorate from the Universities of Rotterdam, Bologna and Hamburg in the field of law and economics of environmental damage assessment.